PacoCapon/papajohns/README.md

 ## TODO

-* Some relations are not finished.
+* Correct Order creation
-* Mailing.
+* Some relations are not finished
-* Correct Order creation.
+* Mailing